getoutreach/extensibility-sdk/docs/outreach-api.md

 - application identifier
 - application secret
-- redirect URI
+- redirect URL

-_The redirect URI can be the same as the add-on host URL defined in the manifest or a dedicated URL._
+_The redirect URL can be the same as the add-on host URL defined in the manifest or a dedicated URL._

-In order to get more info on your OAuth app settings or change a redirectUri value, don't hesitate to get in touch with the Outreach support team at cxt-sdk@outreach.io
+In order to get more info on your OAuth app settings or change a redirectUrl value, don't hesitate to get in touch with the Outreach support team at cxt-sdk@outreach.io

 ## Token endpoint